 Don't forget to PIN it for later! ?

 My summertime mindset isn’t the only reason I was dying to make a zoodle dish.
-I was recently gifted a new spiralizer for my birthday!
-I had been using the Veggetti Pro, but had some safety concerns and was disappointed with its ability to tackle larger vegetables.
-Hubby hooked it up with The Inspiralizer and I’m happy to report that it is a significant upgrade!
+I was recently given a new spiralizer for my birthday!
+I had been using the Veggetti Pro, but had some safety concerns and was disappointed with its ability to tackle more substantial vegetables.
+My partner hooked it up with The Inspiralizer, and I’m happy to report that it is a significant upgrade!

 Footnote: Approximately 4 hours after writing this blog post it started pouring down rain.
 Sorry Puget Sounders, I jinxed us.
 My bad!

 - Spiralize or shred zucchini into noodle-like strands.

 - Spread zucchini over paper towels, lightly salt and let sit for 10-15 minutes.